 Phosphorus is the second most plentiful mineral in your body after calcium.
 Most people get the amount of phosphorus that they need through their daily diets.

-According to the University of Maryland Medical Center, most people get the amount of phosphorus that they need through their daily diets (UMMC, 2011).
-In fact, it is more common to have too much phosphorus in your body than too little.
-Too much phosphorous can be caused by kidney disease or if you eat too much phosphorus in your diet and not enough calcium.
+In fact, it’s more common to have too much phosphorus in your body than too little.
+Kidney disease or eating too much phosphorus and not enough calcium

 - filter out waste in your kidneys

-- grow, maintain, and repair tissues and cells
+- grow, maintain, and repair tissue and cells

 - balance and use vitamins such as vitamins B and D, as well as other minerals like iodine, magnesium, and zinc